larry-svds/DevopsPlay/portlandCluster/notes-on-odg-fastscore.md

 ## ODG On Ubuntu 16.04

 Team uses Ubuntu so use that.
-A quick attempt with Centos 7 didn't work with host networking so moving into the Ubuntu world of carefree living.
+A quick attempt with Centos 7 didn't work with host networking proably due to iptables, so moving into the Ubuntu world of carefree living.

 Downloaded ubuntu 16.04 from [osboxes.org ubuntu page](http://www.osboxes.org/ubuntu/)